flopezsalomon/flopezsalomon/README.md

 ## Electronic Engineer | IoT Specialist

-"Hello! 👋 I'm Fernando, an Electronic Engineer and IoT Specialist.
-I'm passionate about everything related to the IoT world and really enjoy testing, experimenting with and working on microcontrollers, sensors, and protocols."
+👋 Hi!
+I'm Fernando, an Electronic Engineer and IoT Specialist.
+I'm passionate about everything related to the Internet of Things, exploring new technologies, testing hardware, developing firmware, and optimizing communication protocols.

+I enjoy working with microcontrollers, sensors, and embedded systems, designing innovative and efficient solutions.
+I'm always looking for new challenges and opportunities to share knowledge.

-Feel free to connect and let's share our ideas!
+💡 Let's connect and share ideas!

 #### Skills and main interests :